All Episodes

 He's been out of office five or six, seven years.

-When his wife becomes Secretary of State in late two thousand eight, his speaking fees from foreign entities triple overnight.
+When his wife becomes Secretary of State in late 2008, his speaking fees from foreign entities triple overnight.

-So people that before she was Secretary of State were going to pay him maybe a hundred and fifty thousand dollars a speech are now saying we want to give you five hundred thousand dollars for a single speech.
+So people that before she was Secretary of State were going to pay him maybe $150,000 a speech are now saying we want to give you $500,000 for a single speech.

 You know, did he become three times more eloquent?

-He got seven hundred and fifty thousand dollars from a foreign company, Erickson, that was in trouble with the State Department.
+He got $750,000 from a foreign company, Erickson, that was in trouble with the State Department.

-He gets his single biggest payday ever, seven hundred and fifty thousand dollars in a single speech from Erickson.
+He gets his single biggest payday ever, $750,000 in a single speech from Erickson.

-Literally seven days later, Sean, the State Department issues and and says we're not going to apply technology restrictions to Ericsson.
+Literally seven days later, Sean, the State Department issues and says, we're not going to apply technology restrictions to Erickson.

-So the So when Donald Trump said yesterday that Hill Hillary Clinton is perfected, the politics are personal profit and and she ran a State Department like her own personal hedge fund doing favors for oppressive regimes.
+So when Donald Trump said yesterday that Hillary Clinton is perfected, the politics of personal profit and she ran a State Department like her own personal hedge fund doing favors for oppressive regimes.

-In this case, it's them doing business with Iran at a time when we have sanctions on Iran and it's her husband getting seven hundred and fifty grand and them overlooking what is a a violation of of what we had set out in terms of sanctions, correct?
+In this case, it's them doing business with Iran at a time when we have sanctions on Iran, and it's her husband getting $750,000 and them overlooking what is a violation of what we had set out in terms of sanctions, correct?

 That's exactly right.